Today, I want to write a short post about using “a” and “the”.

 In Example 2, Alia is telling Ben to get “the box”.
-This indicates that she’s referring to a specific box that she and Ben know about.
+This indicates that she is referring to a specific box that they both know about.

 Now, please remember that “a” or “an” can only refer to one thing (singular noun).
 Do not use it with plural nouns.

 There are of course many other instances for using “a” and “the”, but that would require a much longer post (or maybe even a class!).